rafalwrzeszcz-wrzasqpl/pl.wrzasq.parent/parent-opensource/src/site/markdown/guide/deploy.md

 <!---
-# This file is part of the ChillDev-Parent.
+# This file is part of the pl.wrzasq.parent.
 #
 # @license http://mit-license.org/ The MIT license
-# @copyright 2015 - 2017 © by Rafał Wrzeszcz - Wrzasq.pl.
+# @copyright 2015 - 2017, 2019 © by Rafał Wrzeszcz - Wrzasq.pl.
 -->

 # `deploy` profile

-In addition to main POM, for open source projects `pl.chilldev.parent:parent-opensource` defines `deploy` profile (to use as `mvn -P deploy`), which performs deployment to public repositories (project artifacts to deployment repository, site committed to `gh-pages` branch of **GitHub** repository).
+In addition to main POM, for open source projects `pl.wrzasq.parent:parent-opensource` defines `deploy` profile (to use as `mvn -P deploy`), which performs deployment to public repositories (project artifacts to deployment repository, site committed to `gh-pages` branch of **GitHub** repository).

 ## Plugins